St3p/OurWedding/content/information/tips-mexico/index.md

 Nuevo Vallarta and its surroundings offer a delightful blend of natural beauty and cultural richness.
 By embracing local customs, avoiding potential pitfalls, and respecting the traditions of this vibrant region, you're sure to have a rewarding and unforgettable experience.
 Remember, the key to a successful visit is to approach it with an open heart and a genuine appreciation for the beauty that Mexico has to offer.

-So pack your bags, explore the beaches, savor the cuisine, and immerse yourself in the rich tapestry of Mexico's culture! ¡Bienvenidos a México!
-(Welcome to Mexico!)
+So pack your bags, explore the beaches, savor the cuisine, and immerse yourself in the rich tapestry of Mexico's culture!

+<h2>¡Bienvenidos a México!
+(Welcome to Mexico!)<h2/>